MicrosoftDocs/partner-rest/partner-rest/develop/get-a-price-sheet.md

 ## REST response

 If successful, this method returns the price list as a file stream.
 File stream is either a .csv file or a zip compressed version of the .csv.

-### Response success and error codes

-Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
-Use a network trace tool to read this code, error type, and additional parameters.
-For the full list, see [Error Codes](error-codes.md).

 ### Response example